EhudKirsh/JavaScript-Basic-And-Complex-Math-Functions/README.md

-List of basic and complex math functions I use in their most efficient JavaScript forms:
+List of basic and complex math functions I programmed in their most efficient JavaScript forms:
 ```js
 'use strict'
 /*--------------Statistics--------------*/